Asone/nostrss/README.md

 # Nostrss

-Nostrss is a program that provide a bridge beetween rss feeds and [Nostr protocol](https://nostr.com/).
+Nostrss is a program that provides a bridge beetween rss feeds and [Nostr protocol](https://nostr.com/).

 ## Disclaimer

-This project is in early stage and provided very limited features.
+This project is in early stage and provides very limited features at the moment.

 The program in its current state does not support mutliple identities or channel publishing yet.